pavan-png/core-java-programs/README.txt

-.docx files cannot be opened on github , download then an then open .
+.docx files cannot be opened on github , download them  and then open .

 learning path :
 Download java-full-stack-pratice-programs repository
-Once downloaded open the "Full_stack_java_pratice" folder with any IDE ( intellij idea recomended    https://www.jetbrains.com/idea/download/?section=windows  install community edition)
+Once downloaded open the "Full_stack_java_pratice" folder with any IDE ( intellij idea recommended    https://www.jetbrains.com/idea/download/?section=windows  install community edition)

  "Java_Documentation"  folder consists of word files open it with any doc reader  ( word  (or) google files ) .